Gaels: Irish

-The Iverni are one of the population groups mentioned in Ptolemy's Geographia.

 The ethnic name Irish has existed in the English language since the 11th century, in the form Irisce, which derived from the stem of Old English Iras, 'inhabitant of Ireland', from Old Norse irar.
 The origin of this word is the Old Irish Ériu, which is from Old Celtic Iveriu, likely associated with the Proto-Indo-European term pi-wer- meaning 'fertile'. Ériu is mentioned as a goddess in the Lebor Gabála Érenn.

 The ancient Greeks, in particular Ptolemy in his second-century Geographia, possibly based on earlier sources, located a group known as the Iverni (from Ιουερνοι, Iouernoi) in the south-west of Ireland.
 This group has been associated with the Érainn of Irish tradition by T. F. O'Rahilly and others.
 The Érainn included peoples such as the Corcu Loígde and Dál Riata.
 Ancient Roman writers, such as Caesar, Pliny, and Tacitus, derived from Ivernia the name Hibernia; although the Romans tended to call the isle Scotia, and the Gaels Scoti.

 Within Ireland, the term Éireannach, 'Irish', only gained its modern political significance as a primary denominator from the 17th century onwards, as in the works of Geoffrey Keating, where a Catholic alliance between the native Gaoidheal and Seanghaill, 'old foreigners' (of Norman descent), was proposed against the Nuaghail, 'new foreigners', or Sacsanach, 'English' (the ascendant Protestant New English settlers).